-It was not lost on many that Gray joined the unfortunately long line of young African American men killed by the police, nor that the circumstances of his death suggested, at the very least, police overreaction and a callous disregard for his life.
-Public protests followed, as did police and National Guard response, and Baltimore was temporary placed in a state of emergency.
-Scenes of civil unrest from Baltimore became a regular feature on television news coverage, and many people formed their understanding of the case, the response, and more generally about the city of Baltimore itself from the images included in that coverage.
+It was not lost on many that Gray joined the long and ever-growing line of young African American men killed by the police, nor that the circumstances of his death suggested, at the very least, police overreaction and a callous disregard for his life.
+Public protests followed, as did police and National Guard response, and Baltimore was temporarily placed in a state of emergency.
+Scenes of civil unrest from Baltimore became a regular feature on television news coverage, and many people formed their understanding of Gray’s initial infraction, the police response, and more generally the city of Baltimore from the images included in that coverage.

 Lights of Baltimore, directed by Sabrina Bouarour and co-produced by Bouarour and St. Louis native Beau Willimon, offers a different view of Baltimore than that offered up by the television news.
 It’s an advantage that Bouarour is an outsider—she holds a PhD in film from the Sorbonne, and first came to Baltimore as a visiting scholar at Johns Hopkins University—and it also helps that she fell in love with the city during that earlier visit.
-When she returned to Baltimore following Gray’s death, she was prepared to tell a story about the city that avoids the usual narratives sold again and again in American media, instead offering a more nuanced portrait that got behind the obvious problems to consider the roots of those problems, as well as featuring the strength and beauty of the city and its residents.
+When Bouarour returned to Baltimore following Gray’s death, she was prepared to tell a story about the city that avoids the usual narratives sold again and again in American media, instead offering a more nuanced portrait that got behind the obvious problems to consider the roots of those problems, while also highlighting the strength and beauty of the city and its residents.

 Lights of Baltimore is available for home viewing through Nov.
 22 as a free screening through the SLIFF web site.
 Further information about SLIFF, including a complete list of films available and viewing options, is also available from the festival web site.